AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 If this was used, the head of the list would not be bound to the UIA.
 The next statement starts the whole process over again:
     PI_gettail(&val,&type,list);
 Originally, val was a handle to the argument passed in by Prolog, and list was a handle to the new list that the argument was bound to.
-But now we’re ready to build the next part of the list.
+But now we're ready to build the next part of the list.
 We already have the code to do it, we just have to be tricky enough so that the same variables can be used in a slightly different way.
 The new picture is: